What is video-modelling?

 If you make videos at home using yourself, your child or other family members as models, all you need is a phone or tablet that can take video.

-If a professional like an occupational therapist or behavioural psychologist makes videos for you, you’ll need to pay for this service.
+If a professional like a speech pathologist, occupational therapist or behavioural psychologist makes videos for you, you’ll need to pay for this service.

 Does video-modelling work?

-Quality research shows that video-modelling is an effective way to teach many skills to children with autism spectrum disorder (ASD).
+Quality research shows that video-modelling is an effective way to teach many skills to autistic children.
 These skills include communication, social, behaviour, daily living and play skills.

 Who practises video-modelling?